 Monday, July 7 - Friday, August 21, 2014

-Reception: Saturday, December 7 from 3 - 5 p.m.
+Reception: Thursday, August 7 from 5 - 7 p.m.

 The Kimmel Harding Nelson Center for the Arts is located at 801 3rd Corso in Nebraska City and is open Monday through Friday from 10 a.m. to 5 p.m.
-Appointments at other times are encouraged: please call ahead.
+Appointments are encouraged: please call ahead.
 Both the exhibit and the reception are free, handicapped accessible, and open to the public.
 For more information, call 402-874-9600.